No-Vig Fair Odds Calculator

 Frequently Asked Questions

-A no-vig calculator removes the bookmaker’s margin (“vig”) from the market odds and converts them into fair probabilities.
-This helps bettors understand the true implied odds of each outcome without the house edge, making it easier to compare prices and identify value bets.
+A no-vig calculator removes the bookmaker’s margin (“vig”) from market odds and converts them into fair odds and implied probabilities.
+This allows users to see the true probability of each outcome without the built-in house edge, making odds comparison and market analysis more accurate.